threatlabindonesia/csvfilechecker/README.md

 ## Installation

-1. Clone or download the repository.
+1. Clone or download the repository. "git clone https://github.com/threatlabindonesia/csvfilechecke.git"
 2. Ensure Python is installed on your machine.
 3. Install any necessary dependencies (if not included in your environment).